vb-consulting/NpgsqlRest/options.md

 Custom request headers dictionary that will be added to NpgsqlRest requests.
 Note: these values are added to the request headers dictionary before they are sent as a context or parameter to the PostgreSQL routine and as such not visible to the browser debugger.

+## CustomServerSentEventsResponseHeaders

+- Type: `Dictionary<string, StringValues>`
+- Default: `[]`

+Collection of custom server-sent events response headers that will be added to the response when connected to the endpoint that is configured to return server-sent events.

 ## DataSource